Exploring the Composable Architecture Framework

 Demo project

-I have created a project using the Composable-Architecture framework that shows nearby bus stops in London.
-This data come from the public TfL API based on the user’s current location.
+We created a project using this framework that shows nearby bus stops in London.
+This data comes from the public TfL API based on the user’s current location.

 Project Setup

-To use the Composable Architecture framework, you need to install it into your project.
+To use TCA framework, you need to install it into your project.
 To install the SDK through Swift Package Manager:

 Implementation

-As part of using the framework, I needed to create an object called BusStopFeature
+As part of using the framework, we needed to create an object called BusStopFeature that conforms to ReducerProtocol.
+This object houses the State, Action and Reducer method.

-I really appreciate the way in which it encapsulates these components, as it provides a clear understanding of how the state is modified within this particular module.
-I also believe that it focuses on the separation of concerns, in terms of individual components such as the state and action.
+We really appreciate the way in which it encapsulates these components, as it provides a clear understanding of how the state is modified within this particular module.
+We also believe that it focuses on the separation of concerns, in terms of individual components such as the state and action.
 Moreover, using this framework ensures that any modification to the state can only occur within a specific section of the project.
-I feel this could be vital when it comes down to debugging as everything is centralised.
+We feel this could be vital when it comes down to debugging as everything is centralised.

-property wrapper.
-It needs some initial setup to register your dependencies which you can see in TCA+Dependencies.swift
+The BusStopFeature contains two dependencies that are injected using the @Dependencyproperty wrapper.
+It needs some initial setup to register your dependencies which you can see in TCA+Dependencies.swift in our project.

 Walkthrough